AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 ### Configuring a Pooled Streaming Processor

-Firstly, to specify that every new processors should default to a `PooledStreamingEventProcessor`, you can invoke the `usingPooledStreamingProcessors` method:
+Firstly, to specify that every new processors should default to a `PooledStreamingEventProcessor`, you can invoke the `usingPooledStreamingEventProcessors` method:

 {% tabs %}
 {% tab title="Axon Configuration API" %}